 Parents and families are an integral part of a student’s educational journey.
 As a member of the Truman family, you can watch your student blend academic pursuit and human connection into the kind of action that makes a difference in a profession, in their communities, in business, and in service.

 The quickest, easiest way for you to receive information about your student’s grades or other student information is to ask your student to provide it to you.
-To learn more about FERPA, click here.
+To learn more about FERPA, see FERPA Information for Parents.

 Truman’s freshman-to-sophomore retention rate is 86.4%, the highest among all public Missouri schools.